RemyRM/DigimonWorld2Tool/README.md

 - Create a directory called "Maps" in your `AppDomain.CurrentDomain.BaseDirectory` directory (e.g. DigimonWorld2MapVisualizer\DigimonWorld2MapVisualizer\bin\Debug\netcoreapp3.1\Maps`)
 - Add the binary files for the maps you want to be able to view to the \Maps\ directory (e.g. "DUNG4000.BIN")
 - Launch the application from your IDE or build the application
-- Upon launch you will be asked for the 4 digit identifier of the domain you want to load (e.g. "4000")

 # Resources